rmdth/auto-claim-mudae-self-bot/README.md

 - Adjust to different restart claims.
 Currently I dont know how does the 120 minute claim works to make it.
 - Tests.
-- Maybe Inherit from the discord.TextChannel or the actual Abstract Class to Channel, so when it takes a channel as a parameter it can be a channel object you don't have to provide prefix, minute_reset and those stuff.
+- Maybe Inherit from the discord.TextChannel or the actual Abstract Class to Channel, so when it takes a channel as a parameter it can be a channel object you don't have to provide as args the prefix, minute_reset and those stuff.
-- Make Kakera claims the same as rolls, so it can sort them.

 ## Known Issues

-- Doesn't claim rt properly.
+- Sometimes doesn't claim rt and dk properly.
-- Free kakera, costs.

 ## Notes